thokjend/MusicQuiz/README.md

 );
 ```

+## Environment Configuration

-Make sure to change/modify the connection to your own database in the project’s backend code (`dbconnection.js` or `mongoDBconn.js`)
+Make sure to set up your own environment variables in a `.env` file in the root of the project

 ## Install